Ottoman Army (1861–1922)

 On June 14, 1843, Sultan Abdülmecid changed the army's name to Asâkir-i Nizâmiye-i Şâhâne (Royal Regular Soldiers).
 From this date onward, the army began to be known simply as the Nizami Ordu (Regular Army).
 In 1845, he established Kuleli Military High School, the first modern military high school, in the capital Istanbul.
 In 1848, the first military academy, Erkan-ı Harbiye Military Academy, was opened to train army staff officers and high-ranking officers, or pashas.
 The Crimean War was the first war effort in which the modern army took part in, proving itself as a decent force.
 The last reorganization occurred during the Second Constitutional Era.

 The uniforms of the modern army reflected the military uniforms of the western European countries who were the Ottoman army's principal advisors at the time.
 The Ottoman government considered adopting a Western-style headdress for all personnel within the army, but the fez was favoured as it was more suited to the postures of the Islamic ritual prayer.

 French-style uniform and court dress were common during the early stage of the Tanzimat period.
 After the French defeat in the Franco-Prussian War, the Ottoman government searched for other role models, so German- and British-style uniforms became popular.
 During World War I, the officer uniforms were mainly based on those of the Ottoman's German allies.

 Establishment of the modern army

-The shift from the Classical Army (1451–1606) took more than a century and began with the failed attempts of Selim III and Alemdar Mustafa Pasha (1789–1808), continued through a period of Ottoman military reforms (1826–1858) and finally concluded during the reign of Abdul Hamid II.
+The shift from the Classical Army (1451–1606) took more than a century and began with the failed attempts of Selim III and Alemdar Mustafa Pasha (1789–1808), continued through a period of Ottoman Military Reforms (1826–1858) and finally concluded during the reign of Abdul Hamid II.
 As early as 1880, Abdul Hamid sought German assistance, which he secured two years later, culminating in the appointment of Lieutenant Colonel Otto Köhler.
 Although the consensus was that Abdul Hamid II favored the modernization of the Ottoman army and the professionalization of the officer corps, it seems that he neglected the military during the last fifteen years of his reign, evidenced by his military budget cuts.
-The formation of the modern Ottoman army proved a slow process with various ups and downs.
+The formation of the modern Ottoman army proved a slow process with period of inconsistent progression.